Stanley Aborah (footballer, born 1987): Ajax

 As a former Jong Ajax captain, he stepped into the senior Ajax squad in 2004–05 and made his debut on 16 October 2004, against SC Heerenveen.
 Aborah came on as a substitute in the team's UEFA Champions League victory against Maccabi Tel Aviv, replacing Rafael van der Vaart in the 71st minute.

 FC Den Bosch (loan)

 Ajax loaned him in the 2005–06 season to second division F.C.
 Den Bosch to gain more experience.
 Aborah took part in 21 matches with this club and scored three goals.

 F.C.V.
 Dender E.H.

 On 3 January 2007, he signed for Belgian Second Division side FCV Dender EH on a free transfer.

 Return to FC Den Bosch

 In the summer of 2007, Aborah signed a two-year contract with his former club Den Bosch.

-As Trenčin
+AS Trenčín

-In 2010, he left Bosch and joined second division Slovakian team; AS Trenčín.
+In 2010, he left Bosch and joined second division Slovak team AS Trenčín.